Josh Griffiths (Casualty): Storylines

 The week after, Josh was seen recovering in another ward of the hospital.
 Due to recent events, he had become depressed and couldn't see a future for himself.
-After a heart-to-heart with his longest and best friend Charlie, Josh realised there was so much he wanted to see in the world.
+After a heart-to-heart with his longest and best friend Charlie, Josh realized there was so much he wanted to see in the world.
 After saying his goodbyes to Charlie, Josh left the series at the end of 2006 and set off on his travels to see cricket and culture around the world.

 Josh returned in the episode "Aliens", when on a flight returning from Pakistan, a man jumped out of the stationary plane, injuring himself and then jumped in causing a terrorist alert.
-On his return Josh, decided to step down as Duty Officer, giving the job to Dixie.
+On his return Josh, decided to step down as duty officer, giving the job to Dixie.

 His Indian visitors Devika and Sajini (who was in need of an operation, which Josh paid for) came to visit.
-When Josh realised his true feelings for Devika, he proposed saying it was for her visa.
+When Josh realized his true feelings for Devika, he proposed saying it was for her visa.
 She refused, thinking that the proposal would be because Josh loved her.
 Josh caught up with Devika and Sajani at the airport and they left together.

 Josh returned for Charlie's 30th anniversary celebrations at the hospital in August 2016.
 He assisted when an emergency helicopter crashed outside the Emergency Department, and teamed up with both Charlie and Duffy keep the situation under control and to save lives.
 A few months later Josh returned for Charlie's stag night and subsequent wedding to Duffy.

+Josh returned to be by Charlie's bedside after he was stabbed by a patient.
+Following Charlie's recovery and plan to retire from the health service, he and Josh depart together in a yellow beetle and waved off by Charlie's colleagues.